georgi/blog/pages/patroon.md

----
-header: PatroonPatroon - a Javascript Template Engine
+Patroon - a Javascript Template Engine
 ======================================

 Patroon is a template engine written in Javascript in about 130 lines